 Matsutake.
 Pine Mushroom.
 Tricholoma magnivelare.
-After having never even knowing of their existence for the first 30 years of my life, I’ve cooked with them enough since I’ve moved out West eight years ago to get a sense of how to cook this magical mushroom.
+After having never even knowing of their existence for the first 30 years of my life, I’ve cooked with them enough since I’ve moved out West a decade ago to get a sense of how to cook this magical mushroom.
 There’s a lot to know.

 For starters, confusion reigns about which mushroom we are actually talking about.
 Our matsutake is not the same as the one in Japan, nor is it the same as the “matsutakes” found in the Eastern United States or in Europe, where a related mushroom is known as the pine mushroom or St. George’s mushroom.
 The Latin names for matsutake are all over the place, too, and the mushroom has been jumping genuses for years now.
 Suffice to say this is one of those “species complexes,” like honey mushrooms or oyster mushrooms or grissettes.